g3tsyst3m/g3tsyst3m.github.io/_posts/2024-10-16-Creative UAC Bypass Methods for the Modern Era.md

 - Call ICMLuaUtil::ShellExec(...) → results in an elevated process of our choosing

-Now time for some code!
+But wait...I thought COM objects need to be ran within a trusted process?
+Correct you are!
+COM objects are very finnicky/high maintenance 😸 and as I understand it, will not run correctly if they are not being executed within a trusted parent/calling process, such as **explorer.exe**

+Most people would opt to do PEB masquerading to make it look as if the executable is running as explorer.exe

+I'm not most people, and I like easy solutions. 😆 So, we're going to be injecting a DLL into `explorer.exe` to accomplish the UAC bypass using our COM object of choice and call it a day.
+PEB masquerading is hype don't get me wrong!
+We can do that next time if you guys like.
+For now and for learning purposes, let's just stick with the easy route.

+Now, it's high time we get started on the code we will be using for our DLL we plan to inject into `explorer.exe`!
 We will be using Visual Studio per the usual routine.
 We will define our CLASS object CLSID and Interface CLSID as can be seen below.

 ```cpp